-Now it’s time to head out of town and visit a couple wineries in the Santa Ynez Valley.
+Now it’s time to head out of town and visit a couple dog-friendly wineries just outside of Solvang in the Santa Ynez Valley.

 Zaca Mesa Winery, out on Foxen Canyon Road, has a patio area, complete with a giant chess set, and plenty of tables with valley views.
 Oh, and great wine, of course.
 Dogs are welcome on the patio, so just grab a glass of wine inside and settle in with the dog outside.

 Zaca Mesa Winery is open daily from 10:00 a.m. to 4:00 p.m.
 The winery is located at 6905 Foxen Canyon Rd, Los Olivos, CA 93441.

 Fess Parker Winery & Vineyard, also out on Foxen Canyon Road, has a patio with seating, as well as a large grass area and picnic tables with views of the hills.
 Remember the snacks you got in town?
 Now’s the time to enjoy those along with a glass of local vino.
 Here dogs are also allowed in the outdoor areas.